 - No Guaranteed Returns – SIP does not always give you guaranteed returns.
 It always depends on the time of entry and exit.
-If you enter in bearish market and exit during a bullish market, then only you will get good returns.
-Contrast to it, you may face loss.
+If you enter in a bearish market and exit during a bullish market, then only you will get good returns.
+In contrast to it, you may face loss.

-- Cost – Investing through SIP bears some cost as the company manages all our funds with the help of experts fund managers, the cost has to be born by investors for that.
+- Cost – Investing through SIP bears some cost as the company manages all our funds with the help of experts fund managers, the cost has to be borne by investors for that.

 - Risk – Risk is always associated with mutual fund investments.
 Investing in mutual funds through SIP is not as safe as deposits in banks and Post Office.